oppia/oppia/data/voiceovers/README.md

 Autogeneratable language accent list stores a JSON with language accent codes as keys and nested dicts as values.
 Each nested dict contains 'service' and 'voice_code' as keys and their respective field values as values.
-This is an exhaustive list of language accent pairs that Oppia may support for automatic voiceovers, and this should be a subset of language accent master list JSON.
+This is an exhaustive list of language accent pairs that Oppia may support for automatic voiceovers, and this should be a subset of language accent master list.